Labor agency closes more than half of workers’ coronavirus retaliation complaints without investigating

-More than half — 54 percent – of the complaints were dismissed or closed without investigation, according to the report from the National Employment Law Project, a worker advocacy group.
+More than half — 54 percent — of the complaints were dismissed or closed without investigation, according to the report from the National Employment Law Project (NELP), a worker advocacy group.

 OSHA and the Labor Department did not respond to an immediate request for comment.